 Citronella

-I'm not sure how effective these oils will be, but damn, you will smell good!
+I'm not sure how effective these oils will be against Highland midges specifically, but damn, you will smell good!
 In all seriousness, though, it's likely these will have an effect on midges, but maybe not as targeted or effective as Smidge.
+They're worth trying as a supplement.
 Stick to the good stuff!

-Love it or loathe it, eating Marmite before your trip and during it is meant to repel midges.
+Love it or loathe it, eating Marmite (or garlic) before your trip and during it is reportedly meant to repel midges.
+The theory is that these foods alter your body chemistry enough to put midges off.
 It could be an old wives' tale, but if you like Marmite, why not give it a go?
+It's a win either way.

 -